atomecorp/atome/documentation/framework/what_is_it.md

 -

-to keep this idea working we have to follow the following rules during atome development :
+to keep this concept working we must follow the following rules during atome development :

 - All Apis must run of all targeted platform (their should be no difference from one platform to another.)
-- any property or new api must always work on any type of atome, to keep the consistency of the "atome uniq object"
+- Any property or new api must always work on any type of atome, to keep the consistency of the "atome uniq object"
+- New atome must

 atome explained : the uniq object format
 -

-an atome is a collection of properties
+an atome is a  property ( position, size, type, etc..)

-it's  type is also an property so atome can be mutable!
+a single property (atome) can hold multiples properties cf: child property

+    b=box({ drag: true, atome_id: :the_box })
+    t=text({ content: "touch me to extract me from the box,\nand attach me to the circle ",y: 99, atome_id: :the_text  }) grab(:the_box).attach(:the_text)
+    puts  b.child # =>  ["the_text"]

+atome's property are mutable even it's type ( useful to display a same atome in different manner, or use the data of the atome as a repository of style, or simply sawp it's functionality while retaining it's properties)

 a single atome can be displayed in different way according it's rendering mode and or it's type.

 EG :

     a=image(content: :moto)

 <img src="https://github.com/atomecorp/atome/raw/development/www/public/medias/images/moto.png" width="333" />

-    a.type(:text)
-moto
+    a.color(:white) #important else the text xill be transparent a.type(:text) moto

-    a.render({value: :list, option: :property, ordered: :alphabetically })
+    a.render({mode: :list, list: :property, sort: :alphabetically })
 <img src="https://github.com/atomecorp/atome/raw/development/documentation/images/list.png" width="400px" />

-- Anything that define an atome is a property. any atome can contain an other atome or a group of atomes as a property ex :
+- Anything that define an atome is a property. any atome can contain an other atome or a group of atome as a property ex :

     b = box({x: 300, drag: true})